 Our strength lies in the relevance of our degrees to the real world.
 In all subject areas, we encourage students to recognise their transferable skills and their application to a multitude of careers.
 By taking an MRes in Chemistry you will benefit from the progressive development of a variety of skills, such as advanced laboratory techniques and the critical analysis and synthesis of a breadth and depth of relevant chemistry-specific research.

 Chemistry graduates have gone on to work in a variety of job markets, and recent employers include:

 - Birds Eye.

-Although this course does not offer a formal placement, this course is vocationally focused and benefits from strong links with industry.
+Although this course does not offer a formal placement, it is vocationally focused and benefits from strong links with industry.

-- UK honours degree (minimum 2.1) or equivalent in chemistry related subject including forensic science, pharmacology and pharmacy
+- UK honours degree (minimum 2.2) or equivalent in a chemistry-related subject including forensic science, pharmacology, and pharmacy

 - Applicants with relevant employment experience or qualifications will also be considered